OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Liquid/README.md

 ### html_class

-Converts a string into a friendly html class.
+Converts a string into a friendly HTML class.

 Input
 ```